 Sleeping flowers return in 2009 with Me and Double Dob, Kaikai Kiki Lots of Fun and Kaikai Kiki News 2.
 In addition, the 2010 Kansei print series flowers have distressed and astonished looks—but no more tears just yet.
 The 2010 print Maiden in the Yellow Straw Hat marks the first “pure” flower print with a sleeping flower.

 The Warhol flowers-inspired Murakami prints mark the return of the weeping flower after a five-year stint.
 The collection consists of Warhol/Silver, Flowers for Algernon, Purple Flowers in a Bouquet and Even the Digital Realm has Flowers!
 The crying flower graces all except for the purple bouquet print.

-The “classic” weeping flower finally appears in the latter part of 2010 with Flowers Heaven.
-Heaven is the first “pure” flower print with a weeping flower.
-The flower’s exuberance at being in heaven brings it to tears!
-You can also find a flower sleeping blissfully among the blossoms.
+The “classic” weeping flower finally appears in the latter part of 2010 with Such Cute Flowers!
+Cute Flowers is the first “pure” flower print with a weeping flower.
+The flower’s exuberance at being so cute brings it to tears!
+In the follow-up, Flowers Heaven, the joyfully weeping flower also joins a flower sleeping blissfully among the blossoms.

 Ultimately, the Murakami flower variants do not appear to convey any type of symbolism or hidden meaning.
 They simply add an Easter Egg element to the artwork so we may ponder them with the pleasure of little discoveries.
 Contrary to the Bob Marley inspired Jamaican Patois title, there is no feverent wish for the flowers to stop weeping.
 Let’s enjoy the hunt and look forward to finding out which expressive flowers we have yet to uncover.